craigjefferies/decisions-before-data/README.md

 **Collect once, use many.** We pull from existing systems first (e.g., SMS, LMS, assessment platforms) rather than creating new forms.
 New entries are limited to quick, embedded inputs (e.g., toggle, 1–3 tags) only when essential.
 No new weekly forms.

-**3. Tailor Insights to the Audience — with Decision Cards**
+**3. Tailor Insights to the Audiences**
-Each audience receives a **role-based dashboard** matched to their decision-making cadence, paired with a **Decision Card** they co-create to define triggers, actions, and evidence.
+Each audience receives a **role-based dashboard** matched to their decision-making cadence, paired with a **Decision** they co-create to define triggers, actions, and evidence.

 - **Board (Quarterly)**
   - **Focus:** Strategic trends, equity shifts, key risks.